 Notice the ending balances for both the Debit column and Credit column are the same.
 They have to be the same as required under the dual entry system used in bookkeeping.

-Many authors will have you believe that credits are a bad thing or the wrong thing related to asset types of accounts.
-But I disagree.
+Many authors will have you believe that credits are a bad sign or the wrong thing related to asset types of accounts.
+But the author disagrees.
 Let’s go back to the A/R account.
-So let’s assume the next day the customer pays cash for the service invoice of $40.
+Let’s assume the next day the customer pays cash for the service invoice of $40.
 Another journal (cash receipts) records this entry.
 It looks like this: